-D. Delete the DataVaults Folder
+Delete the DataVaults Folder

-If the above doesn't work, you can delete the DataVaults folder without losing any important data, and then Mail will recreate it when you try to enable the SpamSieve plug-in, hopefully fixing the problem:
+If asking Mail to reset the folder doesn't work, you can delete the DataVaults folder without losing any important data, and then Mail will recreate it when you try to enable the SpamSieve plug-in, hopefully fixing the problem:

 - 1. You may want to print these instructions, write them down, or open them on another computer or device so that you have access to them while rebooting your Mac. - 2.
 Click on the Apple menu and choose Restart....
 Hold down the Command and R keys so that your Mac will reboot in Recovery Mode.
 This will enable you to temporarily turn off System Integrity Protection (as instructed below) so that you have access to delete the protected DataVaults folder. - 3.
-From the Utilities menu, choose Terminal. - 4.
+From the Utilities menu at the top of the screen, choose Terminal. - 4.
 Type csrutil disable and press Return.
 (This is what turns off SIP.) - 5.
 Click on the Apple menu and choose Restart. - 6.
-Drag the folder:
+The folder:

-/Users/<username>/Library/Containers/com.apple.mail/Data/DataVaults/ to the trash.
+/Users/<username>/Library/Containers/com.apple.mail/Data/DataVaults/ needs to be dragged to the trash.
 (See How can I open the Library folder? if you have trouble finding it.)